Ljulienng/event_lowcost/README.md

 ## Content

-In this repo you'll find an the liter version of "EventBrite": [EvenLite](https://event-lite1.herokuapp.com)
+In this repo you'll find the liter version of "EventBrite": [EvenLite](https://event-lite1.herokuapp.com)

 ## Here is the meme